architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/00-compute-history.md

 AWS Lambda ships in 2014 the idea that the **smallest unite of compute is a Function**

 ---
-It is important to notice the _server_ metaphor is not longer the baseline infrastructure primative for compute in this model
+It is important to notice the _server_ metaphor is not longer the baseline infrastructure primitive for compute in this model

 <strike>Servers</strike> &rarr; <strike>Virtual Machines</strike> &rarr; <strike>Containers</strike> &rarr; Functions